 As long as there are things you are passionate about, a vast array of opportunities exist locally, nationally, and even internationally.
-Sometimes these take a lot of advanced planning, however, so work with me months in advance–possibly even a year in advance, if you are looking for a non-local internship.
+Sometimes these take a lot of advanced planning, however, so work with me months in advance–possibly even a year in advance, if you are looking for a competitive non-local internship.
 We can also focus on internships with good job prospects at private-sector companies.
 Internships don’t necessarily have to be “anthropological,” because, as a cultural anthropologist, I can get you to think anthropologically about just about anything!

-Here are some strategies for finding internships:
+Here are some tips and resources for finding internships:

 - Browse this gallery using the category labels that interest you.
 This is just a starting point, however, because students find new places to intern each and every semester.